isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-remove-paint-from-brick.markdown

 - Wear protective gear (dust coat, facemask, boots, gloves, and goggles) for personal protection
 - Clean the brick surface with a broom or blow off the dust to remove debris and dust particles
 - Dilute Trisodium phosphate sufficiently using warm water in a bucket  follow manufacturers instruction
-- Dip the paintbrush or a roller in TSP solution and apply over the brick surface
+- Dip theÂ paintbrush or a roller in TSP solution and apply over the brick surface
 - Repeat the steps above until the entire surface is well stained
 - Leave the surface to cure for 6 to 12 minutes
 - Using a paint scraper, scoop the paint from the surface gently